+'''

-A single node coordination point server will be configured and VCS will be started in one node mode, do you want to continue? [y,n,q] (y)
+A single node coordination point server will be configured and

+VCS will be started in one node mode, do you want to

+continue? [y,n,q] (y)

+'''

-7 Communication between the CP server and application clusters is secured by HTTPS from release 6.1.0 onwards.
-However, clusters on earlier release versions (prior to 6.1.0) that are using IPM-based communication are still supported.
+Communication between the CP server and application clusters is secured by using the HTTPS protocol from release 6.1.0 onwards.